aprilmintacpineda/jql/packages/jql-matcher/README.md

 [docs](docs/operations/).

-## Issues
+# Contributing

-Have a question, clarification, discussion, feature request, or bug to report?
+- Have a question, clarification, discussion, feature request, or bug to report?
 File an issue.
+- Want to contribute to the code?
+Please see [projects](https://github.com/aprilmintacpineda/jql/projects/1) and email me.